 |Fax||(02) 4424 1999|

 |Shop Telephone||(02) 4424 2179|

 The Museum is located on the New South Wales South Coast, 2½ hours drive from both Sydney and Canberra.
 Regular train services operate between Sydney Central and Bomaderry (just north of Nowra) however, there are no connecting services - other than taxi - between Bomaderry and the Museum.

 Our address is 489A Albatross Road which runs south-west from Nowra, and becomes Kalandar Street that intersects with the Princes Highway.
 Should you miss this intersection - easy enough - while heading south on the highway, then carry on down through South Nowra's industrial precinct until you reach the Museum signposts at the B.T.U Road intersection (on your right) on the town's southern outskirts.

 Civilian aircraft can, with prior approval, also land at HMAS Albatross.
-Approval numbers can be obtained by phoning the tower on (02) 4424 1257.
+Approval details can be found in En Route Supplements (ERSA).